Understanding Nutrition For Functional Fitness

-The meteoric rise of competitive fitness has seen its training develop from sporadic, random HIT training, to what now produces some of the fitness athletes on earth.
+The meteoric rise of functional fitness and sports like CrossFit (TM) has seen its training develop from sporadic, random HIT training, to what now produces some of the fitness athletes on earth.
 However, still, the dogma of eating ‘Paleo’ or ‘Zone’ giving flawed advice to the high intensity athlete refuses to go away.

 Why isn't well accepted sports nutrition practice from elite sports and applying it to competitive fitness?
 Why aren’t more Box’s taking leaves out of sports like cycling, rowing, boxing, MMA and weightlifting and using these strategies to help their athletes.